cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 The nature of this configuration where any node can handle a request and data is distributed around nodes without the sort of locking you would see in a relational database, is that Cloudant exhibits _eventual consistency_:

 - Cloudant favours _availability_ over _consistency_: it would rather be up an answering API calls, than be down because it can't provide consistency guarantees. (a relational database is often configured in the opposite way: it operates in a consistent manner or not at all).
-- The upshot of this as developer is that your app should not "read its writes" in a short period of time - there may be a small time window in which it's possible to see an older version of a document than the one you just updated. _Eventually_ the data will flow around the cluster and in most cases, the quorum mechanism will provide the illusion of consistency, but it's best not to rely on it.
+- The upshot of this as a developer is that your app should not "read its writes" in a short period of time - there may be a small time window in which it is possible to see an older version of a document than the one you just updated. _Eventually_ the data will flow around the cluster and in most cases, the quorum mechanism will provide the illusion of consistency, but it is best not to rely on it.

 Note in CouchDB 4, and in Cloudant services based on that code version, a different consistency model will be employed.